-Talis undertook data capture for approximately 650km of road and 1090km of footpath for Moreland City Council in Victoria.
-This project was carried out by our team of experienced asset inspectors and included a variety of methods including in-field visual assessment and high-speed data collection.
+Talis Consultants was contracted by Moreland City Council to undertake data capture for approximately 650 kilometres of road and 1090 kilometres of footpath in Victoria.
+This project was carried out by a team of experienced asset inspectors using a variety of research methods, including in-field visual assessment and high-speed data collection.

 The data collected was used to inform long-term works plans and infrastructure valuations.